 CNC punching has, over the last 50 years or so, been the go-to equipment of choice for a sheet metal fabrication shop (in terms of blanking out sheet metal components).
 However, during the last 10 years, the practice has been quickly overtaken by CNC lasers that offer a number of distinct advantages.
 The benefits of CNC punch presses include a greater range of thicknesses that can be processed and a lack of any tooling costs, to name just two.

 What is CNC punching?

 For those of you who are unfamiliar with the term, CNC (Computer Numerically Controlled) punching is a sheet metal manufacturing process that is carried out by CNC punching machines.
 A CNC punch press is programmed by a computer-aided manufacturing machine to manoeuvre a sheet of metal in an X-and-Y direction.
-This placement accurately positions the sheet under the machine’s punching ram.
+This placement accurately positions the sheet metal under the machine’s punching ram.
 When ready and in position, the punch presses will punch a hole or form into the material.

 What can CNC sheet metal punching be used to create?